 Cinnamon Pecans are so easy to make and taste absolutely amazing.

-Liz makes them all year round and packages them up for birthday gifts, friendship gifts, Christmas gifts and very often when she’s around family as munchies for when we are all playing board and card games.
+Liz makes them all year round and packages them up for birthday gifts, friendship gifts, Christmas gifts.

 Plus as I mentioned earlier, they make really delicious gifts!